dotnet/docs-aspire/docs/fundamentals/dashboard/overview.md

 ## Configuration

 The dashboard is configured when it starts up.
 Configuration includes frontend and OTLP addresses, the resource service endpoint, authentication, telemetry limits and more.
-The dashboard can also be [configured to allow browser telemetry](configuration.md#otlp-cors), which enables scenarios where telemetry data is sent directly to the dashboard from a browser.
+The dashboard can also [configure CORS](configuration.md#otlp-cors) and even [enable browser telemetry](configuration.md#enable-browser-telemetry), which enables scenarios where telemetry data is sent directly to the dashboard from a browser.

 For more information, see [.NET Aspire dashboard configuration](configuration.md).